jenkinsci/cloudify-plugin/README.md

 You should define the Cloudify Manager endpoint and credentials in Jenkins' console ("Manage Jenkins" -> "Configure System", look for "Cloudify Manager").

-## Parameter Types

-Jenkins provides the capability of parameterized builds.
-Users can configure jobs and pipelines to accept parameters prior to execution.

-Cloudify's plugin for Jenkins provides a few parameter types, which can simplify the definition of jobs and pipelines.

-The following parameter types are available:

-### Cloudify Blueprint Selector

-During job definition, the job admin provides a parameter name (in the "Name" field), as well as an optional filter.

-When running the job with parameters, the user will be shown a dropdown box, containing a list of blueprints from Cloudify Manager.
-If a filter was provided, then the list will only contain blueprints with ID's containing the filter string.

-### Cloudify Deployment Selector

-Similar to the Blueprint Selector, however this parameter type displays a dropdown box containing existing deployment ID's.

-### Cloudify Constrained Input Value Selector

-Given (during job definition) a blueprint ID and an input name, this parameter type will render a dropdown box containing all allowed values for the input.

-For this to work, the input must be defined in the blueprint so it has exactly one constraint of type `valid_values` (it may have other constraints, but exactly one of them must be of type `valid_values`).

 ## Available Build Steps